awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-202.md

 1. Learn how to use the secret key for an Apache Airflow variable \(`test-variable`\) in [Using a secret key in AWS Secrets Manager for an Apache Airflow variable](samples-secrets-manager-var.md)\.

 1. Learn how to use the secret key for an Apache Airflow connection \(`myconn`\) in [Using a secret key in AWS Secrets Manager for an Apache Airflow connection](samples-secrets-manager.md)\.

+### How do I configure `secretsmanager:ResourceTag/<tag-key>` secrets manager conditions or a resource restriction in my execution role policy?<a name="access-secrets-manager-condition-keys-202"></a>

+**Note**
+ Applies to Apache Airflow version 2\.0 and earlier\.

+ Currently, you cannot limit access to Secrets Manager secrets by using condition keys or other resource restrictions in your environment's execution role, due to a known issue in Apache Airflow\.

 ### I can't connect to Snowflake<a name="missing-snowflake"></a>